HopperLogger/HopperRender/README.md

 - Automatically adjusts internal settings to match the PC's performance
 - Compatible with madVR, Enhanced Video Renderer, MPC-Video Renderer, and more
 - Automatically detects the source frame rate (as well as playback speed) and disables interpolation if not needed
-- Small Exporter GUI lets you render videos files with HopperRender

 ## How to get started?
 To use this filter, you need to use a DirectShow player like [MPC-HC](https://github.com/clsid2/mpc-hc/releases) or [MPC-BE](https://sourceforge.net/projects/mpcbe).